zack-bitcoin/amoveo-docs/design/futarchy.md

-        creator, %provides liquidity for the lmsr, and needs to receive extra money from the lmsr later. decision_oid, %determines which market gets reverted. true/false goal_oid, %determines who wins the bet in the non-reverted market. yes/no true_orders, %linked list of orders in the order book, by price. false_orders,
+        creator, %provides liquidity for the lmsr, and needs to receive extra money from the lmsr later. decision_oid, %determines which market gets reverted. true/false goal_oid, %determines who wins the bet in the non-reverted market. yes/no true_yes_orders, %linked list of orders in the order book, by price.
+For the case where the decision is true, and the goal is yes. true_no_orders,
+         false_yes_orders,
+         false_no_orders,
          liquidity_true, %liquidity in the optional lmsr market. shares_true_yes,%total shares purchased for the case where the decision is true, and the goal is yes. shares_true_no,
          liquidity_false,
          shares_false_yes,
          shares_false_no,
+         active,
          many_trades}).
 ```